CKopoer/gfwlist2pac/README.md

 Just use https://raw.githubusercontent.com/CKopoer/gfwlist2pac/master/gfwlist.pac

-Notice: Please enable the **writing permission** for action in this reop if you wanna to implement update action yourself
+Notice: Please enable the **writing permission** for action in this reop if you wanna implement update-action yourself

 **Setting-Action-General**